AlphaWang/alpha-notes/english/04_mail.md

 - *我早说过； I told you so*

-  > As per my prediction, this outcome does not come as a surprise.
+  > - As per my prediction, this outcome does not come as a surprise.
   >
-  > As Indicated prior
+  > - As Indicated prior
-  > The information has not changed since the last time it was communicated.
+  > - The information has not changed since the last time it was communicated.
-  > There seems to be a disconnect here as this information has already been provided.
+  > - There seems to be a disconnect here as this information has already been provided.

+- 你该早点说；Maybe if you communicated that with us sooner we wouldn’t be in this mess.

+  > In the future it is important to share information like this with the team sooner so we might mitigate these sort of issues.

 - *坏主意； That sounds like a horrible idea*

-  > Are we confident that this is the best solution or are we still exploring alternatives?
+  > - Are we confident that this is the best solution or are we still exploring alternatives?
+  > - I am not in agreement with this idea and have hesitations moving forward.

 - *烦请回答所有问题； Can you answer all of the questions I asked and not just pick and choose one*